unprosaiclabyrinth/tokproc/README.md

 1. **client.py:** The client script.
 This sends a file or a string to the server to process.
 2. **master.py:** I have implemented the server as a [master-worker](http://charm.cs.uiuc.edu/research/masterSlave) model.
 The master receives the request from the client, splits the input into shards, and delegates each shard to an individual worker.
 3. **worker.py** This is the script that runs in the cloud on an AWS EC2 instance.
 Each worker processes one shard on one node.
 Workers are dynamically spawned by the master based on the number of shards.
-4. **tokproc.idl:** This contains the interface definitions for the CORBA distributed objects in IDL (Interface Definition Language).
+4. **tokproc.idl:** This contains the interface definitions for the CORBA distributed objects in [IDL](https://en.wikipedia.org/wiki/Interface_description_language) (Interface Definition Language).
 It contains the definitions for both the master and the worker.
 5. **config.ini:** All configuration parameters have been factored out into a config file.
-I have used the INI format for ease of I/O using Python's API.
+I have used an [INI file](https://en.wikipedia.org/wiki/INI_file) for ease of I/O using Python's API.

 The prerequisite Python dependencies and required AWS configurations are listed in the subsequent sections.